async-aws/aws/docs/integration/sessions.md

 ## Configuration

-The SessionHandler accepts the following configuration parameters:
+The SessionHandler accepts the following options:

 | Parameter                  | Description                                      | Default                           |
 |----------------------------|--------------------------------------------------|-----------------------------------|